dbryar/dice-roll/README.md

 - `result` - the total of the dice rolls, plus the modifier.
 - `results` - an array of numbers representing each dice roll.
 - `faces` - the number of faces on the dice rolled.
-- `modifier` - if defeined, the numeric value added to the results to give the final result.
+- `modifier` - if defined, the numeric value added to the results to give the final result.
 Otherwise `undefined`

 #### Helpers